THINGS YOU WILL NEED IN ADVANCE

 We only know of a few breeders who do this but we have had success in training our dogs to use a litter box.

-We have experimented with just about every kind of litter and have settled on a litter made from pine sawdust.
+We have experimented with just about every kind of litter.
+We have used a litter made from pine sawdust.
 It is compressed into small pellets that dissolve back to sawdust when wet.
-We use a cat litter scoop as a "sifter" and sift the sawdust into a pail to discard.
-This litter is "Feline Pine," but we have found there is a similar product made for horse bedding that is FAR less expensive.
-There are several brands, sold in feed and farm supply stores, usually as "horse bedding".
-PetSmart also sells their own brand of this litter that is very similar to Feline Pine that is very high quality but less expensive.
+We use a large spoon to pick up the solids and then a cat litter scoop as a "sifter" and sift the sawdust into a pail.
+There is one called "Feline Pine," but we have found there is a similar product made for horse bedding that is FAR less expensive.
+There are several brands of it but they are all about the same, sold in feed and farm supply stores.
+Look in the horse bedding section.
+It works OK but is very messy.

 Arrival at Home, first few nights: